 Can I Use Other Types of Meat?

 Using different meat is a great way to tweak your Hungarian goulash recipe to your personal taste.
 You can make it with pork, lamb, veal or beef using the right cuts of meat.
-You can even make hamburger goulash if the mood strikes you.

 How Do Other Countries Make Their Goulash?